 Choose Your Formula

 Genuine Brazilian Blowout solutions are not something that you can buy from any local beauty store, since they contain harsh chemicals and are a specific brand that is only sold for professional use.
-"These treatments contain roughly 10 percent formaldehyde," explains Michelle Garwood of Glasshouse Salon in London, which is why these products aren't widely available.
+"These treatments can contain roughly 10 percent formaldehyde," explains Michelle Garwood of George and Ivy hair studio in East Fremantle Western Australia, which is why these products aren't widely available.
 "Formaldehyde is a cancer-causing chemical (among other things)," she warns, "and it can affect pregnant women by causing birth defects or cause fertility issues for women who wish to fall pregnant."
 Aside from formaldehyde, these formulas contain a number of other strong, potentially hazardous ingredients as well.
 You may find professional-grade keratin treatments online available for purchase, but we strongly urge you not to purchase these formulas.
 If it's labeled as "professional use," then stay away from it, as these formulas are extremely dangerous for inexperienced users.
 Instead, we recommend purchasing a formaldehyde-free formula specifically created for at-home use.
 The effects won't be quite as strong as a professional formula, but you also run significantly less risk of running into serious health complications from improper use.
 Your hair is not worth your health.

 Perform a Patch Test